richmahn/en_tn/luk/24/intro.md

 #### Special concepts in this chapter ####

 ##### Faith of the women #####
-It appears Luke purposefully contrasts the faith of the women in this chapter with the twelve disciples.
+It appears Luke purposefully contrasts the faith of the women in this chapter with the faith of the twelve disciples.

 ##### Resurrection #####
 Luke goes to great lengths in this chapter to defend Jesus's physical resurrection from the dead.
 Luke shows that it was not possible for another person to have died in Jesus' place.
 He also shows that the resurrection was not a metaphor.
 (See: [[rc://en/tw/dict/bible/kt/resurrection]] and [[rc://en/ta/man/translate/figs-metaphor]])